-- In a large bowl add the sliced sweet potato and potato and mix the melted butter through the vegetables.
+- Add the sliced sweet potato and potato in a large bowl and mix the melted butter through the vegetables.

 - Layer one slice of sweet potato, a slice of potato, and a full round of the sliced onions into each hole of the muffin tin, then sprinkle them with a teaspoon of the dukkah mix into each hole.

 - Repeat this process two to three times until you have reached the desired height of your stacks.

 - Finish them off with a good sprinkle of dukkah on top and place them in the oven to roast for 45 minutes.